joshed-io/evolving-work/README.md

 These instructions assume you have Node and npm already installed.

-First, clone this repository and enter the directory.
+First, clone this repository and enter the directory:

 ```shell
 git clone git@github.com:dzello/evolving-work.get